python/mypy/docs/source/additional_features.rst

   it's better to instead reuse the existing local cache data.

-* If you use the mypy daemon, you may want to restart the daemon each time after the merge base has changed to avoid processing a potentially large number of changes in an incremental build, as this can be much slower than downloading cache data and restarting the daemon.
+* If you use the mypy daemon, you may want to restart the daemon each time after the merge base or local branch has changed to avoid processing a potentially large number of changes in an incremental build, as this can be much slower than downloading cache data and restarting the daemon.

 * If the current local branch is based on a very recent master commit, the remote cache data may not yet be available for that commit, as